clippedjs/clipped/README.md

 Clipped makes it so configurations are functions of static configurations and dynamic task runners.
 You can even use existing projects as preset!

-You do not have to use Webpack to use Clipped, feel free to contribute to presets like Rollup, Parcel, Fuse-box, Marko.js... :blush:
+You do not have to use Webpack to use Clipped, feel free to contribute to presets like Rollup, Parcel, Fuse-box... :blush:

 ## How to contribute
 ```bash